Syria

 NECESSARY ACTION:

-All parties to the conflict must uphold their obligations under international law, including ending attacks on civilians and civilian infrastructure and facilitating unimpeded humanitarian access to civilians.
+All parties to hostilities must uphold their obligations under International Humanitarian Law and adhere to current ceasefire agreements.
 The transitional authorities must take decisive measures to curtail hate speech and dis-/mis-information campaigns.
 They must prioritize the protection of all Syrians and uphold guarantees of non-recurrence, including through ensuring that interim security forces receive training in international human rights standards and are held accountable when responsible for violations.
 The return of refugees and other displaced Syrians must be in accordance with the principle of non-refoulement.

 Syria should ratify the Rome Statute of the International Criminal Court, pursue justice and accountability, ensure the implementation of a comprehensive and holistic transitional justice process and maintain cooperation with all UN-mandated investigative mechanisms.
-The transitional justice commission must ensure ongoing consultation with and inclusion of civil society organizations and victims associations, while also expanding the scope of prosecutable crimes to include those committed by non-state armed groups.
+The Transitional Justice Commission must ensure ongoing consultation with and inclusion of civil society organizations and victims associations, while also expanding the scope of prosecutable crimes to include those committed by all perpetrators, not only the Assad government.
 Justice and accountability must be pursued for victims of serious crimes, regardless of the perpetrator.
-This includes holding HTS accountable for crimes committed by its members during the conflict.
+This includes holding HTS accountable for crimes committed during the conflict.

 For more on the Global Centre’s advocacy work on the situation in Syria, see our Syria country advocacy page.